eduardoheleno/google_images_scraper-rs/README.md

 # google_images_scraper-rs

-This is a command-line app that scrapes the results of a Google Images search.
+This is a command-line app that scrapes the results of a Google Images search.<br>
-The app uses a Selenium WebDriver to render the search results into a browser, this is necessary because the searched images are only loaded when the request is interpreted by a browser.
+The app uses a Selenium WebDriver to render the search results into a browser, this is necessary because the searched images are only loaded when the request is interpreted by a browser.<br>
 With that being said, the program needs a `selenium-server.jar` file stored in `.google_images_scraper` folder on `Home` directory.
-You can download it [**here**](https://www.selenium.dev/downloads/).
+You can download it [**here**](https://www.selenium.dev/downloads/).<br>
-After the download, just create the `.google_images_scraper` folder on your `Home` directory and then drop the .jar file.
+After the download, just create the `.google_images_scraper` folder on your `Home` directory and then drop the .jar file.<br>

 ### Usage: